JoaquinMelladoQ/Design-patterns/README.md

 ## Prototype-Constructor
 + The main difference with Constructor is that methods nor properties wouldn't be storage, copy, at every instance of the new object, if methods and props are assigned to prototype properly.
 An advantage could be that you will use, with this pattern, less space in memory.

-Add some changes to original code
++ Add some changes to original code
 ![image info](./assets/proto-c1.png)
-Then, copy and paste at the console from the browser
++ Then, copy and paste at the console from the browser
 ![image info](./assets/proto-c2.png)
-You can now see your function... not only that
++ Now you can see your function... not only that
 ![image info](./assets/proto-c3.png)